zhosti/CarNavigator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

+Github link for the project: `https://github.com/zhosti/CarNavigator`

 Before run on Development server after pull or download project from repository, please be sure that you will run `npm install`

+If you get file from the zip Ivan_Zhostov_Frontend_Developer.zip folder there's no need to run `npm install`

 ## Development server